k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 You use Fabric when you need to:

-\- A: Ask questions about a Digital Entity (like a customer), even if their data resides on tens or hundreds of applications.
+\- A: Ask questions about a Digital Entity (like a customer), even when their data resides on tens or hundreds of applications.

 \- B: Get up-to-date data.